-What few people know is that not only is yellow the most visible color of the spectrum, its high reflectance of light allows it to act as a secondary light source.
+What few people know is that not only is this color the most visible light of the spectrum, its high reflectance allows it to act as a secondary light source.
 It is the first wavelength of light processed by the human eye (which belies its use in certain signage and on some emergency rescue vehicles).
 Our peripheral vision (the ability to see side or fringe areas when we look straight ahead) is 2 1/2 times higher for it than for red.

-Yellow also holds the distinction of being the only color that mixes badly with black (producing a rather sick looking yellowish-green).
+This pigment also holds the distinction of being the only one that mixes badly with black (producing a rather sick looking pigment).

-Brimstone is also used in other parts of scripture, most notably as one of the two substances (the other being fire) that rained down from heaven to destroy Sodom and Gomorrah.
-Lot's wife saw, before turning into a pillar of salt, a downpour of destruction from God colored both red and yellow.
+Brimstone is also used in other parts of Scripture, most notably as one of the two substances (the other being fire) that rained down from heaven to destroy Sodom and Gomorrah.
+Lot's wife saw, before turning into a pillar of salt, witnessed a downpour of these two destructive forces on the cities and the surrounding region.

 Frankincense is one of several gifts brought by the Parthian Magi when they came to worship Jesus Christ sometime after his birth.
 Frankincense, which is yellowish in color, is a dry, rather odorous resin that although grown in Palestine was also imported from Arabia (Jeremiah 6:20, Isaiah 60:6).

 The Bible says the New Jerusalem created by God will have twelve foundations, with each one shining a different kind of light based on a particular precious stone (Revelation 21:19).
 The seventh foundation (seven is the number of perfection) has Chrysolite within it.
-The Greek word translated "chrysolite" means a gem that looks the color gold or yellow.
+The Greek word translated "chrysolite" is a gem that looks like gold or yellow.